jhui/jhui.github.io/_posts/2017-03-01-RNN-LSTM-GRU .markdown

 which $$ \sigma $$ is the sigmoid function.

 > All gates have different set of W and b.
 But people feel lost in the LSTM equations without realize its simplicity.
-So we just assume they all take different set of W and b.
+So we just assume they all take different set of W and b for now.

-You may find a lot of W, b in later equations, but all are belong to the same pattern:
+You may also find a lot of W, b in later equations, but all are belong to the same pattern:

 $$
 z(X_t, h_{t-1}) = (W_{x} X_t + W_{h} h_{t-1} + b)
 $$